vjpr/webpackerator/README.md

 ```

 - `webpackerator.js` is different to `webpack.config.js` in that it accepts a function with opts and returns a config.
 This allows you to return a different config depending on some settings (e.g. environment vars, cli args, etc.).

+---

+# Dependencies

+- `babel-core` is required as a `devDep` because it is a peer on `babel-loader`.
+    - Should also be a peer dep.